Elections/Elecciones

 - Must be a citizen of the United States, and a resident of Belton for at least the previous 12 months

-- Must be at least 18
+- Must be at least 18 years of age

 - Must not be delinquent on any indebtedness to the City